DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 2.5.0

   * Added a local control generated from ~1k WES samples

+* Version update to 2.4.3

+  * Bugfix: `platypusIndelAnnotation.sh` now checks output of annovar execution for error code != 0.
+Without this the workflow will continue even if annovar throws an exception.

 * Version update to 2.4.2